Robinson College, Cambridge: Student life

 Students of the college are represented by the Robinson College Students' Association, or RCSA, headed by a President, with members of the college elected to the RCSA committee every year.
 Politically, Robinson is generally seen as liberal.
 Robinson has supplied a large number of Green Officers to the Cambridge University Students' Union in recent years and in 2008 was judged the most environmentally friendly college in Cambridge.

-Like other colleges, Robinson provides its students with recreational facilities such as a JCR, MCR, TV room, art room, café and bar.
+Like other colleges, Robinson provides its students with recreational facilities such as a JCR, MCR, TV room, art room, and the Red Brick Café and Bar.
 As a result of its other role as a conference centre, the college is equipped with two auditoria that are available for student use during term; the smaller one being frequently used by the college's film society and the larger by the "Brickhouse Theatre Company" (dramatic society).
 There is also a purpose-built party room that hosts college "bops" and other entertainment.
 Musical talents are catered for by a music room, CD library and chapel.

-There are also several sports teams, covering most major sports: everything from water polo and cricket to rowing and rugby union.
+There are also several sports teams, covering most major sports: everything from water polo and cricket to rowing, padel and rugby union.
 Robinson has become successful in hockey, winning the Cambridge colleges league and colleges Varsity match against Oriel College, Oxford, in 2009–2010, in addition to becoming mixed cuppers champions by beating Churchill College, Cambridge.
+Slobinson RUFC (a portmanteau of Robinson College and Selwyn College), the college's Rugby Union team is combined with the adjacent Selwyn College, Cambridge.
+They are captained by Angus Carson.